apiflask/apiflask/docs/usage.md

 and so on for the others.

-Normally you don't need to specify the methods, unless you want to register multiple rules for one single view classe.
+Normally you don't need to specify the methods, unless you want to register multiple rules for one single view classes.
 For example, register the `post` method to a different URL rule than the others:

 ```python